Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Let's look at a few.

-Lithium's effectiveness in treating mood disorder
+Lithium's effectiveness in treating mood disorders

 Lithium may be particularly effective in treating treatment-resistant bipolar disorder, as it may stabilize your mood midway between the high (mania) and low (depression).
 It's also great for ADHD as it may help curb hyperactivity.
 Lithium may even be a better alternative to stimulants for ADHD.

-You see, suicidal thoughts usually come as a symptom of mental illnesses, and not because the individual really has a genuine reason for wanting to hurt themselves.
+You see, suicidal thoughts usually manifest as a symptom of mental illnesses, and not because the individual really has a genuine reason for wanting to hurt themselves.
 And it's good to know that lithium may help restore mood, reducing risks of suicide.

 Lithium may protect the brain and prevent dementia